 If you require a 2:1 degree from a Russell Group university, you are potentially creating an unnecessary barrier to entry, and limiting your access to a wider talent pool.

-According to the Social Mobility Foundation, young people from disadvantaged backgrounds make up only 5% of students at the UK’s most selective universities, in 2019.
-And just 21% of students at Russell Group universities are from BAME backgrounds, in comparison to up to 75% outside the Russell Group.
+According to the Social Mobility Foundation, young people from vulnerable socioeconomic backgrounds make up only 5% of students at the UK’s most selective universities, in 2019.
+And just 21% of students at Russell Group universities are from communities of diverse ethnic heritage, in comparison to up to 75% outside the Russell Group.

 It is important to reflect on what competencies and qualifications the role you are recruiting for needs.
 Challenging historic practices and processes, against the current landscape of the role you are recruiting for, should be considered a basic premise of creating a person specification and job description.